sigma-cyber-ghost/wenponized_reproting_tool/README.md

 📌 Description
 Sigma Cyber Ghost is an advanced, multi-threaded reporting tool designed to automate mass reporting of target accounts across multiple social media platforms.
 It utilizes proxy rotation, user-agent spoofing, and validation checks to maximize effectiveness while minimizing detection.

-⚠ Warning: This tool is for educational purposes only.
-Misuse may violate platform Terms of Service and result in account suspensions or legal consequences.
+⚠ Warning: This tool is not for educational purposes only.
+Misuse may violate platform Terms of Service and result in account suspensions or illegal consequences.

 🔥 Features
 ✅ Multi-Platform Support: